ilios/user-guide/learner-groups/edit-group-properties/README.md

 # Edit Learner Group

-The first step in the editing and review process is to select a School, Program, and a Cohort.
+The first step in the editing and review process is to select school, program, and cohort.
 The drop-down boxes on the top of the screen are used to do this as shown below.

-## Select School, Program, and Cohort
+## select school, program, and cohort

-The School Selector is the first drop-down menu available and visible on the page.
+The school selector is the first drop-down menu available and visible on the page.
 It is shown below with Medicine already chosen as the School.

 ![select attributes](../../images/edit_learner_group/select_attributes.png)

-Now that Medicine has been selected, a Program "Doctor of Medicine - BRIDGES" has been selected as shown above.
-The Cohort "Class of 2028" has also been selected.
+Now that Medicine has been selected, a program "Doctor of Medicine - BRIDGES" has been selected as shown above.
+The cohort "Class of 2028" has also been selected.

 At this level, you can see the following fields ...